Research agency Deltares conducts source research on dinoterb

-Research firm Deltares conducts research into possible sources of dinoterb in surface water.
-Deltares is an independent applied knowledge institute in the field of water, subsoil and infrastructure.
-The agency is investigating what possible explanations there may be for the recently found elevated values of dinoterb and where exactly the contaminations come from.
-It is as yet unclear how, when and where dinoterb entered surface waters.
-No direction or explanation is ruled out in advance.
+Research agency Deltares is investigating possible sources of dinoterb in surface water.
+Deltares is an independent applied knowledge institute in the field of water, subsurface, and infrastructure.
+The agency is investigating possible explanations for the recently detected elevated levels of dinoterb and the exact source of the contamination.
+It is not yet clear how, when, and where dinoterb entered the surface water.
+No direction or explanation is being ruled out at this stage.

 The source research consists of the following components:

-• Literature research on the substance and measuring the substance
+• Literature review on the substance and measuring the substance

 • Interviews with stakeholders and experts